DavidCabestany/chatbot_MiniLM/README.md

 Enter your query in the chat box and press enter or click the send button.
 The chatbot will respond with the most relevant answer from the FAQ list.

 ## License
-This project is licensed under the GNU License.
-See the [LICENSE](LICENSE.md) file for more information.
+This project is licensed under the GNU V3 License.
+See the [LICENSE](LICENSE) file for more information.